-Lukeville Port of Entry
+Lukeville U.S. Port of Entry

 Lukeville, AZ